Last Updated on January 14, 2022 by Grow with Bovees

 However, if you want the California glamour that fully grown palm trees provide, the prices can run between $500 to $2000+.

-How Much Does It Cost to Care for an Outdoor Palm Tree?
+What Is The Average Cost Of Care for an Outdoor Palm Tree?

-Apart from the cost of buying a palm tree, there are few other costs involved for upkeep.
-Palm trees require regular trimming aka pruning to keep them both attractive and safe.
+Apart from the cost of buying a palm tree, there is more to the cost of palm tree care.
+Palms require regular trimming with the correct tools, aka pruning, to keep them both attractive and safe.

 There are several key reasons to prune palm trees including removing sprouts from the base of the trunk, removing dead and dying leaves to encourage new growth. etc.

-Unless you know what you’re doing, pruning palm trees requires professional help, which can range between $45 and $950, with the average being $75.
+Unless you know what you’re doing, pruning palm trees requires professional help, with landscape companies charging between $45 and $950, with the average being $75.

 To give you a better idea on the cost of pruning small palm trees that measure between 10 to 15 feet in height is approximately $60 to $70 for each tree.

-For extra large palm trees that stand 50 feet+ tall, the cost of pruning is around $300 to $600, owing to labor and equipment costs.
+For extra large palm trees that stand 50 feet+ tall, the cost of palm tree trimming is around $300 to $600, owing to labor and equipment costs.

 In terms of the best time to prune palm trees, there’s no specific time of year to get the task done, but the right time to trim is when the trees look like they need it.